drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 It might be noted that we could have chosen a larger gain to look at lower intensity light, or with the Teensy 3.2 we can use its built-in amplifier under software control, provided the offset is small.

-## Analog input, Teensy 4.x and Teensy 3.2
+## Analog input of the Teensy 4.x and Teensy 3.2
 The following diagaram is from the K20 datasheet (the Teensy 3.2) and is nearly identical that in the datasheet for the i.MXRT106x (Teensy 4).
 For the T3, e RADIN = 2k and CADIN = 8pf in 16 bit mode, and so the analog input has a 16nsec time constant.
 For the T4, RADIN can be from 5k to 25k and CADIN = 1.5pF, in 12 bit mode, and thus 7.5nsecs to 40nsecs.